 Bratislava was the capital (1536-1784), the coronation city (1563-1830) and the seat of the diet (1536-1848) of the Kingdom of Hungary for many years.
 Since 1993 Bratislava has been the capital of independent Slovakia.

-An important fortified settlement in the 9th century, the castle was significantly reconstructed in 1423 that resulted to a Gothic castle referred to as Sigismund of Luxemburg’s castle.
-Later on it got reconstructed again during Renaissance and referred to it as Pallfy’s castle.
+An important fortified settlement in the 9th century, the castle was significantly reconstructed in 1423 that resulted in a Gothic castle referred to as Sigismund of Luxemburg’s castle.
+Later on, it got reconstructed again during Renaissance and referred to it as Pallfy’s castle.

 A devastating fire ruined the castle massively in 1811 and over the next hundred years, nothing was done after the ruin.
 Not only in 1968, the castle got fully reconstructed.

-The Bratislava Castle is nowadays the seat of the Museum of History that showcases collection of historical items.
-The museum also presents the rich history of the castle from the Upper Paleothic Age to its presumed future after the completion of its reconstruction.
+Bratislava Castle is nowadays the seat of the Museum of History that showcases a collection of historical items.
+The museum also presents the rich history of the castle from the Upper Paleolithic Age to its presumed future after the completion of its reconstruction.

 Bratislava Old Town